White Storm Saga

 Writer’s block clutched me by the throat.

 The rest was cake.
 I say that in jest.
 Generating my ensemble of characters and creating the dialogue that wove their relationships into a tapestry the audience would care about was like giving birth.
 Lots of pain.
 Dark doubts that I could finish this gargantuan task bubbled up from unknown depths.
 Writer’s block clutched me by the throat.
 My remedy was to sequester myself in an entirely new location.
-I booked a desert retreat in Twenty-Nine Palms with only Joshua trees and quail as external distractions.
+I booked a desert retreat with only Joshua trees and quail as external distractions.
 I could do nothing but write and pace, pace and write more.
 It worked.
 The threads of plot and required action sequences fell into place.